wutka/scheml/README.md

 (drop n lista)
 (take n lista)
 ```
-Given an integer value n and a list of items, the `drop` skips the first n
+Given an integer value n and a list of items, the `drop` function skips the first n
 items of the list and returns the rest of the list.
 The `take` function
 returns the first n items of the list as a separate list.